rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/manage-users-and-groups.md

 ## Minimum Password Length

 By default, user passwords must be at least 12 characters long.
-However, you can customize the password length requirment:
+Starting in Rancher v2.6.9, you can customize the password length requirement:

 1. In the upper left corner, click **☰ > Global Settings**.
 1. Go to **`password-min-length`** and click **⋮ > Edit Setting**.